 Q: Cannabis glycerin tincture vs. alcohol tincture: which is best?

 A: Cannabis glycerin tinctures are generally less strong, but with a less burning feeling when you take them.
 Glycerin is sweet tasting so that’s a plus.
 Glycerin isn’t an ideal extraction agent from a pure “max THC” perspective, but it has many use cases such as for medical tincture consumption.
-It’s also great for making CBD tinctures without alcohol, or for people using cannabis as treatment for alcohol dependency or other substance abuse issues where taking graalcohol-based tinctures wouldn’t be a good fit.
+It’s also great for making CBD tinctures without alcohol, or for people using cannabis as treatment for alcohol dependency or other substance abuse issues so that taking grain alcohol-based tinctures wouldn’t be a good fit.

 Q: Does tincture get you high?